neftjs/neft/index.coffee.md

 Calls [onChange()][dict/Dict::onChange()] signal for each stored key.

 		clear: ->
-			for key, val of @_data
+			for key, val of this
-				if val isnt undefined
+				if @hasOwnProperty(key) and val isnt undefined
 					@pop key

 			return